Home addition under construction with new framing.

 Every addition consultation starts with a walk of the house inside and out, a look at zoning and setback on your specific lot, and an honest discussion of what's feasible and what it costs.
 For most Capital Region addition projects, the consultation runs 60-75 minutes.

 For pricing research, our cost estimator lets you plug in your addition type, size, and finish level to get a ballpark range.
-Our full home additions page covers the scope and process in detail.
+Our full home additions page covers the scope and process in detail, and if your plans are pointing toward something larger, our custom home builder team can walk you through the custom home building process step by step.
 HomeNest is Fully Insured, Locally Owned and Operated, Since 2019.
-Free consultations across the Capital Region.
+Free consultations across Albany and the rest of the Capital Region.

 Ready for a real number?